jkutty-7/Building-and-Evaluating-RAG---Advanced/README.md

  hugging face

+ The folder named RAG Triad metrics is the one shows the ways to create Sentence window and automerging pipelines

- expplained the function in the sentenced window retrieval function
+ explained the function in the sentenced window retrieval function

  To do all these work in the jupyter file